tcosolutions/betterscan/README.md

 ## Open and Developer friendly DevSecOps toolchain

 Betterscan uses many tools for Code, Cloud, secrets, dependencies - SCA (software composition analysis) and Supply Chain Risks, and also precise Graph-based SAST analysis for Code and AI/OpenAI GPT.
 All the best Tools, researched, setup, ran together, unifed and de-duplicated results, **so you don't have to do it**.
 Added our own checkers also.
 Continuous Security.
-Fit for purpose and results. **For commercial use PRO version is recommended (all features available)**
+Fit for purpose and results.

 <p align="center">
   <img width="600" src="https://uploads-ssl.webflow.com/6339e3b81867539b5fe2498d/659fdb0bc81d97288ac27868_betterscan.svg">